jquery-archive/jquery-mobile/README.md

 ### Requirements

 The `js` and `css` build targets require [node.js](http://nodejs.org/) and its packaged NPM package manager.
-For other the other build targets, `docs` and `zip`, bash is also required.
+For the other build targets, `docs` and `zip`, bash is also required.
 For more information on installing node please see its [documentation](http://nodejs.org/#download).
 As for bash it's generally installed as the default shell in many POSIX compliant environments (OSX, Linux, BSD, etc).

 ### Commands